matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ```

 - Locks also have functionality that intrinsic locking does not offer, such as locking but remaining responsive
-to interruption, or trying to lock, and not block when unable to
+to interruption, or trying to lock, and not block when unable to.

-### Locking, responsive to interruption
+#### Locking, responsive to interruption

 ```java
 class Locky {